ayurmedia/atom-sync/README.md

 * Special on Windows
   * Install Cygwin from https://cygwin.org
   * Select "openssh" and "rsync" from packages and install them
-  * rsync is not awailable in the cygwin-shell, but ...
+  * rsync is now available in the cygwin-terminal, but not visible from atom
   * add the cygwin/bin folder to %PATH% so that rsync is globally in cmd.exe

-* Add Path to Cygwin-Bin in windows 10
+* Add Path to cygwin/bin in windows 10
   * right-click on "start-menu" choose "System"
   * choose "advanced settings"
   * change "environment variables"